zzalscv2/FFEA/doc/1-Install/0-Install.md

 Install instructions for the FFEA package, conisting of the FFEA_runner and the ffeatools can be found in [quickstart](\ref quickstart).
- In addition to that, [troubleshooting](\ref troubleshooting) provides notes on how to install dependencies, as well as some extra help.
+ In addition to that, [troubleshooting](\ref troubleshooting) provides more detailed notes on how to install dependencies, as well as some extra help.

 - @subpage quickstart
 - @subpage troubleshooting